Reporting to: Engineering Manager

 We value all the great benefits that diversity brings and encourage everyone to bring their whole self at work, regardless of gender, religion, ethnicity, sexual orientation, age or disability.

-We encourage people who have been made redundant as a result of COVID-19 to apply for opportunities at FutureLearn.
+We encourage freelancers and people who have been made redundant as a result of COVID-19 to apply for opportunities at FutureLearn.
 We believe that in these difficult times, good employers have to rise to the occasion and play their part in the community.
 At FutureLearn, we take care of each other.